 However, we recommend staying away from vegetable oil as this lacks nutrients.
 More often than not, it’s hugely processed and uses soy, corn, canola, and other unhealthy ingredients to adjust the flavor.
 Cooking sprays are a great way to moderate the amount of oil you use with your flavor combinations.
 Coconut oil is great for you, but partially hydrogenated coconut oil is higher in trans fat and contains a high level of fatty acids too.

 To make your fruit leather strips as healthy as possible, we recommend purchasing organic fruits, so that your main ingredients are free from toxins and any nasty preservatives.
-Also, stick to natural ingredients such as honey and sugar, rather than sweetener which is chemically modified to reduce its number of calories.
+Also, stick to natural ingredients such as honey and sugar, rather than sweetener which is chemically modified to reduce the number of calories.
 Once entirely made, keep your fruit strips at room temperature to avoid using additional oil in the oven, or adding radiation from a microwave.

-- Make sure top is dull (not shiny) and doesn’t indent.
+- Make sure the top is dull (not shiny) and doesn’t indent.
 The object is to dry the leather, but not cook it.

 - Use any combination of fruit that sounds good to you.

 - Spread out the mixture to be thin, but not so thin you can see through it to your parchment paper or a silicone sheet.
 You don’t have to cover your whole space, either.

 - A pizza cutter is the best to cut the leather.
-If your leather sticks to it a lot, you might want to dry a little longer.
+If your leather sticks to it a lot, you might want to dry it a little longer.

 - Make sure to use parchment paper to ‘roll them up and keep them separated.